lenh0205/dotnetDoc/situation.md

 * -> The reason for this architecture was that DotNetNuke CMS only supported .NET Framework modules.
 * -> However, to build a modern, responsive, and efficient website with faster development cycles and a better user experience, we chose React for the front end.
 This approach allowed us to offload UI rendering from the CMS while maintaining compatibility with its limitations.

 * I had the opportunity to explore various technologies and design patterns, such as:
-- UnitOfWork pattern for better data management,
-- FluentValidation to simplify validation logic,
-- Automapper for seamless object mapping,
-- React for the frontend, where we built a custom application,
-- And extensive unit testing to ensure reliability.
+* _UnitOfWork pattern for better data management, FluentValidation to simplify validation logic, Automapper for seamless object mapping, React for the frontend, where we built a custom application, And extensive unit testing to ensure reliability_

 * The project was developed by a team of five, following the Agile process, where we used Jira for tracking tasks and Confluence for documentation.
 * In this project, I contributed as a full-stack developer, handling both backend and frontend development.

 * Overall, this project was a great learning experience and helped me sharpen my technical skills while working in a collaborative environment.

 # most difficult issue that you have faced ?
 * I think when I try to integrate the digital signature service as a desktop app to my website; this is my first time doing feature like this